French oysters; a quick guide to choosing, shucking and eating

 Strangely, I’ve eaten more oysters here in Dubai than at any other time in my life; flown in, wrested from their beds, they feature in the more luxurious buffets and many menus.
 The French claim to have the best oysters in the world.
 They’ve had a passion for them since Roman times; so passionate in fact that over-harvesting decimated stocks of their native breeds and most varieties produced there now were sourced originally from Japan.
 But where better to expand my rather sketchy knowledge of oysters than Rostang,* which bears the name of a famous two-Michelin-starred, French chef, under the guidance of the heavily accented Breton called Cyril.

 Stepping across the threshold of Rostang is like leaving Dubai for Paris; a shine of dark wood, glow of art deco lamps, dusky chalk boards and the glimmer of patinaed mirrors.
-We sat at the bar while Chef Cyril guided us through the four varieties of French oysters that are flown in twice a week from Cancale in Brittany.
+We sat at the bar while Chef Cyril guided us through the four varieties of French oysters that are flown in twice a week from Cancale in Brittany. * Please note that since Rostang is now called La Brasserie and no longer serves oysters.

 The French coast has always been a prime spot for oyster beds and the French cottoned on first to cultivating oysters in large numbers.
 Once home to the European (or native) oyster (Ostrea edulis), over-harvesting and then devastating oyster diseases reduced its numbers meaning that the French looked elsewhere for faster-growing and hardier varieties.
 These were initially from Portugal but then Pacific (or Rock) oysters (Crassostrea gigas) from Japan thrived and now dominate the market.